Inferior mesenteric artery

-In human anatomy, the inferior mesenteric artery, often abbreviated as IMA, is the third main branch of the abdominal aorta and arises at the level of L3, supplying the large intestine from the distal transverse colon to the upper part of the anal canal.
+In human anatomy, the inferior mesenteric artery (IMA) is the third main branch of the abdominal aorta and arises at the level of L3, supplying the large intestine from the distal transverse colon to the upper part of the anal canal.
 The regions supplied by the IMA are the descending colon, the sigmoid colon, and part of the rectum.

 Structure

 Origin

 The IMA arises from the anterior aspect of the abdominal aorta.

-Its origin is situated at the L3 vertebral level, below the origins of the two renal arteries, 3-4 cm above the aortic bifurcation, at the level of the umbilicus, and posterior to the inferior border of the horizontal (III) part of the duodenum.
+The vertebral level of its origin is situated at L3 (subcostal plane), below the origins of the two renal arteries, 3.8 cm (1 and a half inches) above the aortic bifurcation, at the level of the umbilicus (transumbilical plane), and posterior to the inferior border of the horizontal (III) part of the duodenum.

 Branches

 Along its course, the IMA has the following branches:

 All these arterial branches further divide into arcades which then supply the colon at regular intervals.

 Relations

 The IMA is accompanied along its course by a similarly named vein, the inferior mesenteric vein, which drains into the splenic vein.
 The IMV drains to the portal vein and does therefore not fully mirror the course of the IMA.